Jessie1024/Amazon-food-review/README.md

 ![](assets/TF-IDF.pngg)

 Positive or Negative?
 Upset or pleased?
-Sentiment Explre
+Sentiment Explore
 ------------------------------------------
 Machine can't understand reviews but can in some-ways define the sentiment of the review.
 Here we use the r library tidytext to "teach" the "machine"